 Your child’s first pediatric dentistry visit

 The first “regular” dental visit should be just after your child’s third birthday.

 The first dental visit is usually short and involves very little treatment.
 We may ask you to sit in the dental chair and hold your child during the examination.
 You may also be asked to wait in the reception area during part of the visit so that a relationship can be built between your child and your dentist.

 Our pediatric dentistry team has shared these first experiences with many children in the Winston-Salem, NC area.
 During the appointment, they will gently examine your child’s teeth and gums.
 X-rays may be taken (to reveal decay and check on the progress of your child’s permanent teeth under the gums).
 We may clean your child’s teeth and apply topical fluoride to help protect the teeth against decay.
 We will make sure your child is receiving adequate fluoride at home.
 Most important of all, we will review with you how to clean and care for your child’s teeth.
-If you are looking for a children’s dentistry office serving the Winston-Salem, Clemmons, Pfafftown, Lewisville, Walkertown, Lexington, and Wallburg, NC area, choose Winston Smiles.
+If you are looking for a children’s dentistry office serving the Winston-Salem, Clemmons, Pfafftown, Lewisville, Walkertown, Lexington, Wallburg, Kernersville, High Point, and Greensboro, NC areas, choose Winston Smiles.
 Contact our office today to learn more about our pediatric dentistry services and schedule an appointment!

 What should I tell my child about the first dental visit?

 We are asked this question many times.
 We suggest you prepare your child the same way you would before their first haircut or trip to the shoe store.
 Your child’s reaction to his first visit to the dentist may surprise you.

 - Take your child for a “preview” of the office.

 - Read books with them about going to the dentist.